Admin Menu

 Working for people, planet and place

-Scotland’s transition to must be a jobs strategy as much as a climate strategy.
+Scotland’s transition to a low-carbon economy must be a jobs strategy as much as a climate strategy.

 And it cannot mean public money going to big companies to fix what they broke.
 With the right public investment and rules, the transition can deliver more than enough jobs to allow everyone currently working in oil and gas to move into secure, well paid and long term work.